What line of defense do you have against malicious traffic and software? Do you have a firewall protecting your infrastructure?

 A firewall is the state version of a router.
-Here, all the data packets are entering or leaving the network by passing through a firewall, and after examining them, the firewall decides whether to allow or block the packets.
+Here, all the data packets enter or leave the network by passing through a firewall, and after examining them, the firewall decides whether to allow or block the packets.
 Traffic passes through the firewalls, and only authorized traffic is given access.

-In other words, the protection is achieved by only allowing the legitimate traffic/accesses and filtering out all the unauthorized users from accessing the private network.
+In other words, the protection is achieved by only allowing legitimate traffic/accesses and filtering out all unauthorized users from accessing the private network.

 Antivirus is an application or software that provides security from malicious data coming from the Internet.
 Antivirus works on the three steps principle:

 - Detection: First, the antivirus detects the virus from the device.

 - Identification: After the detection, it identifies the type of virus or the behavior of the virus.

 - Removal: After identification of the virus, it works on removal from the computer.
 It works as a precaution so that it removes the virus and prevents any potential virus from infecting your system in the future.

 What Are the Advantages and Disadvantages of a Firewall?